horstine1337/podtail_downloader_v/README.md

 The optional `dom` option will switch between the look up methods for the download URLs.
 The default way to look up podcast episodes is by utilizing regex and finding URLs ending with ".mp3".

-The dom option will instead try to download anything in the "href" of any html element with `title="Download"`, using CSS selector `a[title*=\"Download\"]`
+The `dom` option will instead try to download anything in the "href" of any html element with `title="Download"`, using CSS selector `a[title*=\"Download\"]`

 ## Precompiled Binaries
 The provided binary `ptdownloader` is for Linux x64.
+The untested `ptdownloader.exe` is for Windows x64.

 ## License
 Boost Software License - Version 1.0 - August 17th, 2003